What is climate change and what causes it?

 How can I help?

-Making simple changes to the food you eat and the way you travel can reduce your carbon footprint.
+Making simple changes to the food you eat, how your reduce your waste, and the way you travel can reduce your carbon footprint.

 - Get involved with FoodSavvy Suffolk